Code Modules

 Language Files

-Language files are located automatically from defined namespaces when using the lang() method, as long as the file follows the same directory structures as the main application directory.
+Language files are located automatically from defined namespaces when using the lang() function, as long as the file follows the same directory structures as the main application directory.

 Libraries